Nosebleeds

 Anterior and Posterior Nosebleeds

 Our nose is our olfactory organ with a strong vascular network.
 Bleeding originating from the anterior part of the nose is mostly caused by local trauma.
-Bleeding from the back of the nose is mostly associated with hypertension (especially in the elderly) and other systemic causes.
+Bleeding from the back of the nose is mostly associated with hypertension (especially in older people) and other systemic causes.

 Nosebleed Causes